-North Bay, for instance, is coordinated by the North Bay & District Chamber of Commerce with community partners.
-Coordinator Patricia Carr, announced on January 3, 2020 that the Chamber would begin by inviting only candidates already working in the area who meet all IRCC and community requirements.
-She said there was a potential of 20 applicants in that category and she didn’t not know how many meet the requirements.
+North Bay programs, for instance, are coordinated by the North Bay & District Chamber of Commerce with community partners.
+Coordinator Patricia Carr, announced on January 3, 2020, that the Chamber would begin by inviting only candidates already working in the area who meet all IRCC and community requirements.
+She said there was a potential of 20 applicants in that category and she didn’t know how many met the requirements.
 By March or April, applications will be opened to those residing outside the North Bay area, or outside Canada, and move toward the maximum target of 100 by posting jobs and matching NOC codes.
 The original first-year target was 250 principal applicants and their families, but the IRCC lowered this number.

 How to apply

-To apply, foreign nationals should read the Instruction Guide (https://www.canada.ca/en/immigration-refugees-citizenship/services/application/application-forms-guides/guide-0118-rural-northern-immigration.html) to first determine their eligibility and then follow the instructions step by step if they are eligible.
-There are forms to complete for the applicant, the employer and the designated economic development organization in the participating municipality.
+To apply, foreign nationals should read the Instruction Guide to first determine their eligibility and then follow the instructions step by step if they are eligible.
+There are forms to complete for the applicant, the employer, and the designated economic development organization in the participating municipality.

 Two things for the applicants to note.
 First, as IRCC staff said in their North Bay training session, this program will not likely be a faster route to permanent residence than existing economic immigration programs.
 Second, if a foreign national doesn't qualify for the RNIP pilot, they still have an opportunity to move to these communities under existing federal and provincial immigration programs.